dafny-lang/dafny/docs/_includes/Statements.md

 ### Failure returns and exceptions

-The `:-` mechanism like the exceptions used in other programming languages, with some similarities and differences.
+The `:-` mechanism is like the exceptions used in other programming languages, with some similarities and differences.

  * There is essentially just one kind of 'exception' in Dafny, the variations of the failure-compatible data type.